duckdb/duckdb-web/docs/guides/python/ibis.md

 └─────────┴────────┴────────────────┴───────────────┴───────────────────┴─────────────┴────────┴───────┘
 ```

-Or filter for Adelie penguins that reside on the island of Torgersen:
+Or filter for Gentoo penguins that have a body mass larger than 6 kg.

 ```python
 penguins.filter((penguins.species == "Gentoo") & (penguins.body_mass_g > 6000))